 FFA/IRA, FFC/IRC, AFA and AFC are two-stage synchronized to the Port Clock that writes data into its array.
 EFA/ORA, EFB/ORB, AEA, and AEB are two-stage synchronized to the Port Clock that reads data from its array.
 Programmable offsets for AEA, AEB, AFA, AFC are loaded in parallel using Port A or in serial via the SD input.
-Five default offset settings are also provided.
-The AEA and AEB threshold can be set at 8, 16, 64, 256, and 1,024 locations from the empty boundary and the AFA and AFC threshold can be set at 8, 16, 64, 256 or 1,024 locations from the full boundary.
-All these choices are made using the FS0, FS1 and FS2 inputs during Master Reset.
+The Serial Programming Mode pin (SPM) makes this selection.
+Three default offset settings are also provided.
+The AEA and AEB threshold can be set at 8, 16 or 64 locations from the empty boundary and the AFA and AFC threshold can be set at 8, 16 or 64 locations from the full boundary.
+All these choices are made using the FS0 and FS1 inputs during Master Reset.